djangify/our-spot/README.md

 Included in the [Github Project Board](https://github.com/users/todiane/projects/8/views/1?layout=board) are user stories under the column "Stage Two" which represents upcoming iterations.
 This backlog includes user stories created for an upcoming development phase.

-This phase provides an opportunity for me to respond to member feedback.
+The second phase provides an opportunity for me to respond to member feedback.
 It also allows for ongoing refinements and improvements that will evolve based on user input and needs.
 This highlights the adatability and scalability of the project.

-This means that the network includes a few placeholders that were adding to highlight some of these additional features to be included in Stage Two.
+As this is not the final project, the platform includes a couple of placeholders that were adding to highlight some of these additional features.
 These are:
 <br>

-_Report a photo or profile_ - The button under photos and profiles can be clicked to report a photo/profile to Admin.
-This currently works on the network but is not connected to an email system.
+_Report a photo or profile_ - The button under photos and profiles is shown for example purposes only but will become a working facility in the next phase.

-_Email password_ - If a member is unable to log-in because they have forgotten their password the ability to complete the "forgotten password" form is available but is not currently a working system.
+_Email password_ - If a member is unable to log-in because they have forgotten their password the ability to complete the "forgotten password" form is not available but will become available.

 Additional features to be included are: